OSDeploy/GitBook/osconfig/development/README.md

 # Development

-Since OSConfig is not something I can just hand you to implement right away, you need to go through some development.
-This is OSConfig.Labs.
+Since OSConfig is not something I can just hand you to implement right away, you need to go through some development first.

-All content in OSConfig.Labs can be downloaded from GitHub at [https://github.com/OSDeploy/OSConfig.Labs](https://github.com/OSDeploy/OSConfig.Labs)
+All content in OSConfig.Labs can be downloaded from GitHub at [https://github.com/OSDeploy/OSConfig.Development](https://github.com/OSDeploy/OSConfig.Development)